PPE Alumni Reading Group

 The PPE Program will provide copies of the books to all selected participants and an engaging group leader.

-THE FORM FOR SPRING 2021 SEAT REQUESTS is now live! prIORITY DEADLINE IS JANUARY 22 AT 12:00PM.
+THE FORM FOR SPRING 2021 SEAT REQUESTS is now closed. thank you for your interest!

 Grandstanding: The Use and Abuse of Moral Talk